How to Become a Controls Technician: Training Steps

 They work with sensors, programmable logic controllers (PLCs), and instrumentation that keeps processes running smoothly.

-If you enjoy solving problems and working with both electrical and computer systems, becoming a controls technician offers a dynamic and future-focused trade career.
+If you enjoy solving problems and working with both electrical and computer systems, controls technician work combines hands-on electrical tasks with PLC-based diagnostics.

 Quick Facts: Controls Technician Training and Outlook